nuzhatkazi/Project1st/README.md

 # Project1st
 A Simple Web Page

- Your site is ready to be published at https://nuzhatkazi.github.io/Project1st/
+## Your site is published at https://nuzhatkazi.github.io/Project1st